Optimization of Tree Ensembles: Solution methods

-The key question in such a proposal is: how do we efficiently determine violated constraints?
-The answer to this question comes from the following proposition. \begin{proposition} Let $(\xb,\yb) \in \{0,1\}^{\sum_{i=1}^n K_i} \times \mathbb{R}^{ \sum_{t=1}^T | \leaves(t) | }$ be a candidate solution to problem~\eqref{prob:TEOMIO} that satisfies constraints~\eqref{prob:TEOMIO_ysumtoone} and constraints \eqref{prob:TEOMIO_categorical} to \eqref{prob:TEOMIO_ycontinuous}.
+The key implementation question in such a proposal is: how do we efficiently determine violated constraints?
+The answer to this question is given in the following proposition. \begin{proposition} Let $(\xb,\yb) \in \{0,1\}^{\sum_{i=1}^n K_i} \times \mathbb{R}^{ \sum_{t=1}^T | \leaves(t) | }$ be a candidate solution to \problemeqref{prob:TEOMIO} that satisfies constraints~\eqref{prob:TEOMIO_ysumtoone} and constraints \eqref{prob:TEOMIO_categorical} to \eqref{prob:TEOMIO_ycontinuous}.
 Let $t \in \{1,\dots,T\}$.
 The solution $(\xb,\yb)$ satisfies constraints~\eqref{prob:TEOMIO_left} and \eqref{prob:TEOMIO_right} for all $s \in \splits(t)$ if and only if it satisfies constraint~\eqref{prob:TEOMIO_left} for $s \in \rightsplits(\ell^*)$ and constraint~\eqref{prob:TEOMIO_right} for $s \in \leftsplits(\ell^*)$, where $\ell^* = \getLeaf(\xb,t)$. \end{proposition} Proposition~\ref{prop:TreeTraversalFeasibility} (see Section~\ref{appendix:proof_TreeTraversalFeasibility} for the proof) states that, to check whether solution $(\xb,\yb)$ satisfies the split constraints for tree $t$, it is only necessary to check the split constraints for those splits that are traversed when the observation encoded by $\xb$ is mapped to a leaf by the action of $\getLeaf$.
-This is a simple but extremely useful result, because it implies that we can check for violated constraints simply by traversing the tree, in the same way that we do when we determine the leaf of $\xb$.
+This is a simple but extremely useful result, because it implies that we can check for violated constraints simply by traversing the tree, in the same way that we do to find the leaf of $\xb$.

 Algorithm~\ref{algorithm:ConstraintGeneration} provides the pseudocode of this procedure.
 This algorithm involves taking the observation encoded by $\xb$ and walking it down tree $t$, following the splits along the way.
 For each split we encounter, we determine whether we should proceed to the left child ($\sum_{j \in \cond(s)} x_{\var(s),j} = 1$) or to the right child ($\sum_{j \in \cond(s)} x_{\var(s), j} = 0$).
 If we are going to the left ($s \in \leftsplits(\ell^*)$ or equivalently, $\ell^* \in \leftleaves(s)$), then we check that $y_{t,\ell}$ is zero for all the leaves to the right of split $s$ (constraint~\eqref{prob:TEOMIO_right}).
 If we are going to the right ($s \in \rightsplits(\ell^*)$ or equivalently, $\ell^* \in \rightleaves(s)$), then we check that $y_{t,\ell}$ is zero for all the leaves to the left of split $s$ (constraint~\eqref{prob:TEOMIO_left}).
 In words, we are traversing the tree as we would to make a prediction, and we are simply checking that there is no positive $y_{t,\ell}$ that is on the ``wrong'' side of any left or right split that we take.
 If we reach a leaf node, we can conclude that the current solution $(\xb,\yb)$ does not violate any of the split constraints of tree $t$.